Crypt0Shock/Database_Projects/README.md

 # Datascience_Projects
-## Compilation of database projects
+## Compilation of data science projects
 * Built a relational database of celestial bodies using PostgreSQL in a Bash virtual machine.
+* Analyze gambling behaviours of players from Bustabit using over 40000 games of Bustabit by a bit and over 4000 different players with R program language and Jupyter notebook.